Lelia

 Relishing this freedom and styling herself a “workman journalist” and “boy-copyist,” Sand began her professional writing career.

-How marvelous that both Kingston and Sand create a male persona that supports and galvanizes their writing.
+How marvelous that both Kingston and Sand create a persona that supports and galvanizes their writing.
 They exemplify Jill Badonsky’s recommendation that we personify our Creative Muses, the imaginary beings that encourage us to embody our bolder, stronger, more independent and creative selves.
 As Badonsky writes,

 “Many obstructive and scary intruders emerge as we walk down the garden path to our creative awes… Mortals need valiant protection against these forces… So [the Muses] proposed the Bodyguard Act, which stipulates that Mortals Will Be Supplied with a Full-fledged Bodyguard for the Thwarting of Any Evil Force That Prevents the Expression of Creative Magnificence.”